Find flights

 The average price of all flights from Atlanta to Tokyo clicked on KAYAK for each day over the last 12 months.

 When flying from Atlanta to Tokyo, you should consider leaving on a Wednesday and avoid Fridays if you are looking for the best rates.
-For your return to Atlanta, you’ll find the best rates on Fridays and the most expensive ones on Sundays.
+For your return to Atlanta, you’ll find the best rates on Tuesdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Atlanta to Tokyo?